 But too often products stripped of buttons do indeed serve well.
 The Raspberry PI has not a single button.
 It immediately powers on upon being connected to electricity.
 It shuts off via software, proper manners respected.
 Considering the barest of hardware features, it drains little current, especially the Zero model.
 Consequently there isn’t need for cooling, buttons, or mechanical components.

 I tested two coffee grinders.
 One featured two buttons and some LEDs to indicate power and selected grind coarseness.
 The grinder also auto-terminates after 30s.
 Alas, even with the finest of grind methods, I encountered a coarse grain too many left over.
 Substantially sized grains I mean; the size of emeralds.

-Some buttons are a joy to operate: the buttons on the older Blackberry phone models or the even more premedieval flip Motorola Razr phones; or the buttons on the older Lenovo keyboards whence I would sooner sacrifice the display than the keyboard.
+Some buttons are a joy to operate: the buttons on the older Blackberry phone models or the even more premedieval Motorola Razr flip phones; or the buttons on the older Lenovo keyboards whence I would sooner sacrifice the display than the keyboard.

 I guess one must view the buttons in respect to the overall mechanics.
 Complicated mechanics, and your buttons are not the issue.
 Simple mechanics (ie a paper notebook or a ballpoint pen), and you might wreck havoc by introducing buttons.

 Pinball machines shouldn’t exist without their flippers.
 They are buttons in a sense, and represent an integral part to the underlying pinball experience.
 All of those pinball digital video games that came and went?
 Distasteful.
 Like audio electronic equipment without a dial or two.

 And voice assistant interfaces?
-Not the answer.
-A premature solution to unnecessarily complex interfaces, aimed more to entertain; like virtual pets.
+Not the answer: a premature solution to unnecessarily complex interfaces, aimed more to entertain; like virtual pets.

 “Alexa!
 Left flipper.”

 Sent, my preferred presentation slide software, on the other hand, is button free.
 I feed it plain text, it instantly renders slides of respectively scaled text, with elementary syntax to render an image.
-Alright, two ‘buttons’ any slide software requires: navigate back and forward.
+Alright, let’s except the two ‘buttons’ any slide software requires: navigation back and forward.